AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 ## View In Progress translation projects for a map or topic

 Some of the references on your translation dashboard might be in progress status.
 These references have a **In Progress** link under **Translation Status** column.
 When you select the link, the **In Progress Projects** dialog opens.
-In the dialog, you can see the list of all In Progress translation projects \(along with the target language\) which contain the selected reference.
+In the dialog, you can view the list of all In Progress translation projects \(along with the target language\) which contain the selected reference.

 >[!NOTE]
 >
-> You can see the In Progress link for the translated projects created in AEM Guides as a Cloud Service February 2023 release or later.
+> You can view the In Progress link for the translated projects created in AEM Guides as a Cloud Service February 2023 release or later.

 Select the name of the reference in the dialog to open it in preview mode.
 You can also select the translation project to start the translation.